dmel642/UnityCullingFix/Version2/README.md

 - If instead you see very few files inside the Managed folder and you only see UnityEngine.dll file, then it is a Mono 3.5 Unity game.
 That means you'll need to place
 UniversalCullFixMono3.5.dll in the mods folder.
 The following Mono3.5 games are confirmed to work: H3VR, Shadows Legends, Superhot VR, and Sairento VR.
 This game doesn't work: The Forest

 - For Boneworks you can use either the original mod or the UniversalCullFixil2cpp.dll.
-But I'd recommend the original because it's implemented most correctly.
+But I'd recommend the original because it's implemented most precisely.

 In rare cases, a game that look like it is Mono 4 may actually be Mono 3.5.
 If you see a TargetFrameworkVersioning error in the MelonLoader command line, then try another version.